albertyumol/albertyumol.github.io/_posts/2019-09-25-Predicting-Rallies.md

 **Ground Set Extraction**

-The events in GDELt are categorized by identified themes labeled 1 to 20.
+The events in GDELT are categorized by identified themes labeled 1 to 20.
 The theme includes verbs describing the type of action of an event like reject (12), protest (14), threaten (13), coerce (17), assault (18), etc.

 To get the ground truth, event root code number 14 signifies events with mentions of PROTEST.
 I filtered out only those who have significant number of mentions across the years.
 I started with 2000 and aggregated on a daily basis.
 Plotting the time series,